wcwilson1950/hoj/README.md

 # hoj
-This responsitory is based on the book Higher Order Perl.
+This respository is based on the book Higher Order Perl.
 I can read Pearl.
 Translating to javascript helps me understand the language better and extend my knowledge of javascript.

 The website, [Higher Order Javascript](https://interglacial.com/hoj/hoj.html#HOJ.0:_Functional_JavaScript_Reviewed) is also a source of inspiration for these experiments.
 This site is based on earlier versions of javascript and a lot of the language changes not shown.